yazdayy/sound-event-detection/README.md

 1. Air_horn_truck_horn, 2.
 Car_alarm, 3.
 Emergency_vehicle, 4.
 Explosion, 5.
 Gunshot_gunfire, 6.
 Siren

 ## Pre-trained models
-The pre-trained models can be found in the 'pre-trained' directory.
+The pre-trained models can be found in the 'checkpoints' directory.

 ## Run
 Instructions to run or train the system can be found in run.sh.
+Note:
+- Please use main.py / --filename='main' if you would like to train or run the purely weakly-labelled system, and main_strong.py / --filename='main_strong' if you would like to train or run the combined weakly-labelled and strongly-labelled system.
+- Please upload the audio clips you would like to predict on in the 'long_predict' folder.